offline-ai/cli/README.md

   * [AI Guide App For PPE Guide](./lib/guide/) - WIP
     * `ai run guide --streamEcho line` in the project root folder to run the guide
   * [AI Terminal Shell](https://github.com/offline-ai/ai-shell)
+* LLM Inference Providers:
+  * `llamacpp`: llama.cpp server as the default local LLM provider.
+If no `provider` is specified, `llamacpp` is used.
+  * `openai`: Also supports OpenAI-compatible service API providers.
+    * `--provider openai://chatgpt-4o-latest --apiKey “sk-XXX”`

+Note: Limitations of OpenAI-Compatible Service API Providers

+1. OpenAI must be a large model (`gpt-4o`) released after `2024-07-18` to support `json-schema`.
+Before this date, only `json` is guaranteed, not the `json-schema`.
+2. All `siliconflow` models only guarantee `json` support, not `json-schema` support.
+3. `[[Fruit:|Apple|Banana]]`: Syntax for forcing AI to choose either Apple or Banana will be invalid.

 ## [PPE CLI Command](./lib/guide/cli.md)